ente-io/ente/docs/docs/photos/features/passkeys.md

 # Passkeys

-> [!CAUTION]
->
-> This is preview documentation for an upcoming feature.
-This feature has not
-> yet been released yet, so the steps below will not work currently.

 Passkeys are a new authentication mechanism that uses strong cryptography built into devices, like Windows Hello or Apple's Touch ID. **You can use passkeys as a second factor to secure your Ente account.**